OpenSourceEconomics/soepy/doc/source/computational_model.rst

 Outline of model components
 ----------------------------

 In this framework women are modelled between the age when they start working after having completed education and 60 years of age.
 They retire at the age of 60 and live for additional 10 years using their accumulated savings}.
 No re-entry in education is possible in the model.
 Having completed education, in each period (year) of their life, women make consumption and labor supply choices.
-They choose between nonemployment (N), part-time (P), or full-time employment (F)}.
+They choose between nonemployment (N), part-time (P), or full-time employment (F).
 Female workers face labor-market frictions.

 In the first period of observation, each woman draws a random preference for work, consisting of a utility cost of part-time work (:math:`\theta_P`) and a utility-cost of full-time work (:math:`\theta_F`).
 The utility cost parameters,  :math:`\theta_F` and :math:`\theta_P`, can take on two (or more) values each, i.e., there are two types: high - type I, and low - type II.
 The values of the type II coefficients are normalised to zero.
 Both parameter values, :math:`\theta_F` and :math:`\theta_P` for type I, as well as the frequency of type I individuals in the data are estimated alongside the other free parameters of the model.